Rite of Christian Initiation of Adults: Thinking about becoming Catholic or just want to learn about Catholicism?

 This collaborative process of study, exploration, faith sharing, and faith formation is the first step in being fully initiated into the Catholic Church.

 - When do sessions meet?
-Tuesday evenings from September to May for approximately two hours.
+Sundays from September to May for approximately two hours.

 - What will I learn?
 You’ll explore Catholic beliefs, history and the beauty of our rituals.

 - Who attends?
 Adults thinking about or just interested in learning about becoming a member of the Church, their sponsors, and other RCIA team members.

 - When will I be initiated into the Catholic faith?
 We’ll celebrate at the Easter Vigil and throughout the year as needed.

 Sign up for RCIA

 A short history